Post Secondary Enrollment Options (PSEO)

 - Math, computer science, and world language courses may require placement tests.
 ISU’s PSEO coordinator will reach out to students and high school staff if this step is required.

-- Registration typically occurs in April (for fall courses) and November (for spring courses).
+- Registration typically occurs in Mid-July (for fall courses) and November (for spring courses).
 The ISU PSEO Coordinator will register all PSEO students in their courses.

 - If a student decides to change their registration, approval from the high school contact must be obtained and the high school contact must initiate the change request via email to the ISU PSEO Coordinator.